Class 3 Exam > Class 3 Notes > Science for Class 3 > Chapter Notes: Living & Non-Living Things

 What are Non-Living Things?

 Non-living things are objects that don't have life.
-They don't grow, move on their own, or respond to their environment like living things do.
+They don't grow, move on their own, or react to their environment like living things do.
 Things like rocks, water, air, and even your toys or books are non-living.
-They're still important because they provide the stuff living things need to survive, like water and air!
+They are very important because they help all living things stay alive, just like water and air!

 Question for Chapter Notes: Living & Non-Living Things